The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 In seeking wealth we envy and compete with our neighbors, we exploit and deceive the underprivileged, and we pollute our God-given environment.

-In seeking entertainment we encourage an industry that seduces our entire culture with frivolity, vanity, and pride.
+In seeking entertainment we encourage an industry that seduces our entire culture with frivolity, vanity, pride, violence, and lust.

-In seeking sexual pleasure we spread emotional wounds, physical disease, lust, infidelity, divorce, pornography, and prostitution, along with unwanted pregnancies, abortion, foster care horrors, and child abuse.
+In seeking erotic pleasure we spread emotional wounds, physical disease, lust, infidelity, divorce, pornography, and prostitution, along with unwanted pregnancies, abortion, foster care horrors, and child abuse.

 In seeking excitement we create addictions and brew a criminal underground to distribute the materials of addiction.